One winning ticket sold in South Carolina for $1.6 billion lottery jackpot: state lottery

 It was unclear early on Wednesday if other winning tickets were sold elsewhere.

+The website of the South Carolina Education Lottery showed that one winning ticket was sold in the state.
+The buyer of the ticket beat odds of 1 in 303 million to win the Mega Millions drawing.

+Mega Millions set a record for lottery jackpots after nobody won the $1 billion prize on Friday.
+The previous record was a $1.586 billion jackpot for a Powerball drawing in 2016.

-Reporting by Brendan O'Brien
+Reporting by Brendan O'Brien in Milwaukee; Editing by Richard Balmforth